iamrealfarhanbd/ninja-toastify-plugin/readme.txt

 == Description ==

-WP React Toastify is a WordPress plugin that allows you to easily display notifications on your website using the React Toastify library.
+WP React Toastify is a lightweight and customizable WordPress plugin that adds click-to-copy toasts to your website.
+With this plugin, you can easily create custom toasts with unique IDs and embed them into any page or post using a shortcode generator in the admin dashboard.
+Your users can then click the copy button to quickly and easily share your content on social media or other platforms

 == Installation ==